How to replace a door with DIY bifolds & when to replace your door

 Subtract 5mm - 10mm from the smallest measurements (to ensure enough space to fit the bifold and the frame)

-Check that the aperture is a perfect square by measuring the diagonals from corner to corner
+Check that the aperture is a perfect square by measuring the diagonals from corner to corner.

 The required tools depend on the type of door you are installing.
 Standard bifold doors may require specialised tools such as routers and chisels.
 These can be hard to source and difficult to use, requiring a professional.